dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 **Check-out use-case scenario:**

 *   Display the contents of the cart along with the tax and total cost breakdown in an invoice page and ask the customer if they accept_before completing a transaction._
-*   If the customer accepts the terms, send them to a confirmation page (with all the user's information and the invoice) and automatically send the customer the confirmation in an email using the mail function**(see page 111 and 236 of your JAVASCRIPT textbook)**
+*   If the customer accepts the terms, send them to a confirmation page (with all the user's information and the invoice) and automatically send the customer the confirmation in an email using the mail function.
 *   Finally, destroy all variables in the session so that when the user returns, the cart is empty.
 *   **_Extra Credit: If items are not checked out (purchased) in some amount of time (you decide how long), remove the user's session and notify the user that their shopping cart has been emptied (Session Expiration)_**